Definition of Art

-Be prepared.
 All Martial Artists, just like me, wishing to experience such a hard journey for the first time, should be prepared to be treated like less than a freshman.
 Extremely hard training is the only thing you are in control of if you want to prepare yourself beforehand: I went there after ten years of insane training, and I can say it was awfully hard.

 No matter how many years of training you have on your shoulders, Monks just do not care.